 No meaningful differences were observed in body weights and body weight gains in the second rat study between groups fed processed glyphosate-tolerant canola meal and parental line canola meal.
 Liver weights were however increased approximately 12-16% for both sexes fed 15% GT73 meal.
-Livers appeared normal at gross necroscopy.
 This increase in liver weight has been attributed to a higher level of alkyl glucosinolate toxicants in the glyphosate-tolerant canola line GT73 which was 4 g/kg compared to 1.8 g/kg for the parental line.
+There is an industry limit of 30 $\mu$ mol glucosinolates per gram of defatted canola meal (which is equivalent to 12 g/kg) to which this canola line meets.
+As canola meal is not considered a human food fraction, there are no standards for canola meal in the Australian Food Standards Code.